NeuroNexa/Test-LIVO/README.md

 Omni-LIVO is a multi-camera extension of FAST-LIVO2 with enhanced robustness for LiDAR-Inertial-Visual Odometry(FAST-LIVO2-MultiCamera).
 This project extends the original framework to support multiple cameras for improved tracking performance in challenging environments.
 To match the wide field of view of modern LiDAR sensors, multiple cameras must be hardware-synchronized with external triggering to ensure precise temporal alignment.

 ## Status
+🔧 **Pre-release Engineering Version** – A pre-release version of the project has been made available.
+This version includes a basic engineering implementation of the system, but does not yet incorporate robustness optimizations.
+These features will be included in future releases.
 🚧 **Work in Progress** - More documentation and examples will be added as the project develops.

 📝 **Paper Under Review** - Our paper is currently under review.
 The complete source code will be released upon acceptance.